 Scooter

 Electric scooters have swiftly gained popularity in Iceland lately.
 You can rent an electric scooter from Hopp and discover new sites in the Land of Ice and Fire!
-There are also several guided scooter tours around Iceland to try.
+There are also several guided scooter tours around Iceland that you can try.

 Nevertheless, renting a scooter comes with a few restrictions.
-For instance, you have to abide by the company’s rules and not take the scooter to far-flung places; instead, you are only allowed to travel within the company’s service range.
+For instance, you must abide by the company’s rules and not take the scooter to far-flung places; you are only allowed to travel within the company’s service range.

 Bike